 Brinkerhoff was a delegate to several GOP national conventions and belonged to a variety of civic and fraternal organizations.
 When he died, he was the city’s oldest Mason, both in age and years of membership.

-After a health crisis in 1886, Brinkerhoff retired from most of his public duties to become a nurseryman, growing flowers in a greenhouse complex on the mansion’s grounds.
-His blooms regularly won Illinois State Fair ribbons.
+After a never-explained mental breakdown in 1886, Brinkerhoff retired from most of his public duties and became a nurseryman.
+Flowers he grew in a greenhouse complex on the mansion’s grounds regularly won Illinois State Fair ribbons.

 “The Castle,” as the Brinkerhoff Home was known, was completed in 1869 at a cost somewhere between $17,000 and $35,000.
 It boasted 15 rooms and 4,100 square feet (neither measurement counted the basement or attic).